Constraints on Loryons in a Two Higgs Doublet Model: Loryons coupled to a 2HDM

 For our analysis, we adopt a benchmark charged Higgs mass of $m_{H^\pm} = 450 \gev$.
 Applying the experimental limits, we obtain the following numerical bound on the Loryon parameter space \beq

-\eeq This inequality explicitly demonstrates how the allowed region for the Loryon coupling $c_h$ is shifted by the 2HDM parameters $\alpha$ and $\beta$ through the charged Higgs contribution.
+\eeq Because the experimental bounds apply to the absolute value $|\kappa_\gamma|$, the allowed parameter space splits into two regions corresponding to $\kappa_{\gamma} \in (-1.13,-0.92)$ and $\kappa_{\gamma} \in (0.92, 1.13)$, respectively.
+This inequality explicitly demonstrates how the allowed region for the Loryon coupling $c_h$ is shifted by the 2HDM parameters $\alpha$ and $\beta$ through the charged Higgs contribution.
 We now combine these constraints with those from unitarity, and plot the allowed region in parameter space.